Plant Guides

 7. Peace lily (Spathiphyllum)

 The most expressive plant here.
-It droops dramatically when thirsty and recovers within hours of watering, which makes its needs impossible to miss.
-It also flowers in modest light.
-Slightly fussier than the others, but its clear signals make it beginner-friendly.
+It droops dramatically when thirsty and recovers within hours of a thorough watering, which makes its needs impossible to miss and teaches you exactly when to water.
+It also flowers in modest light and grows to around 40 to 65 centimetres.
+It prefers steady, lightly moist soil rather than the dry-out cycle the plants above want, so it is slightly fussier, but its clear signals more than make up for that.
+Honest caveat: it is toxic to cats and dogs if chewed.
+See peace lily care.

 Beginner rules that matter more than the plant